mas-chat/mas/README.md

 MAS is a web group chat application with a sleek windowed UI.

-_NOTE:_ The project is in flux.
-Can't be recommended for any kind of general use.
+_NOTE:_ The project is in flux. hoo Can't be recommended for any kind of general use.

 For more info, see